 Abstract

 Despite various educational and social interventions, concerns about social vices like cultism, drug abuse, violence, intolerance, and apathy toward education persist.
-This is why innovative approaches such as the use of immersive and participatory arts like theatre offer the possibility of igniting empathy, reflection, and positive reorientation.
+This is why, innovative approaches such as the use of immersive and participatory arts like theatre offer the possibility of igniting empathy, reflection, and positive reorientation.
 This study adopts a mixed-method design to investigate the impact of stage drama on students’ attitudes.
 A total of 400 students were randomly sampled after watching a stage drama produced and performed in two institutions.
-Data was collected through structured questionnaires and key informant interviews.
+Data were collected through structured questionnaires and key informant interviews.
 Descriptive statistics were used to analyze survey responses, while thematic analysis was applied to qualitative data.
 Findings revealed that the drama significantly enhanced students’ understanding of social vices.
 Participants specifically affirmed its cultural relevance, relatability, and effectiveness compared to lectures alone.
 Insights from qualitative analysis emphasized the emotional depth and reflective value of the play.
 The study argues that drama is a viable pedagogical strategy for promoting attitudinal change.

 Keywords: Drama, Attitudinal Change, Nigerian Tertiary Institutions, Social Vices, Educational Innovation